Health and Nutrition Benefits of Fresh and Dried Apricots With Recipes

 - Epicatechins - lowers sugar levels, relaxes the heart muscles

-- Hydroxycinnamic acid - anti diabetic, supports heart health
+- Hydroxycinnamic acid - anti-diabetic, supports heart health

 - Caffeic acid - prevents oxidative stress

-- Coumaric acid - anti free radical
+- Coumaric acid - anti-free radical

-- Ferulic acid - anti aging
+- Ferulic acid - anti ageing

 - Zea xanthin - protects against degenerative diseases of the eyes